Ultimate Guide to US Sales Tax

 Small Seller Exemption

-Some businesses may be wondering then what is the “small seller exemption” when it comes to economic nexus laws.
+Some businesses may wonder then what the “small seller exemption” is regarding economic nexus laws.

-This is when a state exempts smaller sellers from their state’s economic nexus law by setting a threshold that most very small businesses do not meet.
-While thresholds vary, they are most often $100,000 in sales into the state per year or 200 separate sales into the state in a year.
-If your business’s sales volume in the state is lower than that, then it is part of the small seller exemption.
+This is when a state exempts smaller sellers from their state’s economic nexus law by setting a threshold that most small businesses do not meet.
+While thresholds vary, they are most often $100,000 in gross sales into the state per year or 200 separate sales into the state in a year.
+If your business doesn’t meet the state’s threshold, you are not responsible for collecting sales tax from buyers in that state.

 We cover economic nexus and the small seller exemption in detail in our economic nexus overview here.